Leaving Great Rollright to join the D'Arcy Dolton Way

 General Description: The walk crosses open countryside, with fine views despite there being very little climbing.
 It visits the prehistoric Rollright Stones with their legends of treachery and witchcraft, and the pretty Cotswold hamlet of Little Rollright.
 For about the first 4 miles, the walk follows the 66-mile long D’Arcy Dalton Way which links Wormleighton in Warwickshire with Compton Beauchamp, Oxfordshire.
 Our route is well waymarked throughout and much of the walk follows grassy bridleways or paths.
 In wet conditions there should be only the odd short muddy stretch, but beware of one or two very slippery stiles, out of eight or nine in all.

 Access: Great Rollright and Chipping Norton are on the Stagecoach 488 bus route (Banbury-Chipping Norton).
-Timetable here.
 If coming by car, it is possible to park in Great Rollright and after the walk return by bus from Chipping Norton, or drive to Chipping Norton and catch the 488 to the start of the walk.
-After a morning walk, either variant will give the option of ending with lunch in one of "Chippy's" many pubs and restaurants - or having fish and chips or another sort of takeaway.
-In Chipping Norton, use the free car park off New Street; go up the hill to the top of New St. and turn right to find the bus stop a few yards along on the right.
-Map
+After a morning walk, either variant offers the option of ending with lunch in one of "Chippy's" many pubs and restaurants, or with fish and chips or another takeaway.
+In Chipping Norton, use the free car park off New Street; go up the hill to the top of New St. and turn right to find the bus stop a few yards along on the rt.
+Map (note: Doctors/First Aid are now up London Road).

 Start of walk: Bus stop at The Green in Great Rollright village, map. ref.
 SP322312.